 What impact does your faith have on your writing?

-I see you’ve published other books in different genres.
 What’s your favourite fiction genre, and why?

 What book (or books) are you currently reading?

 The Name of the Rose by Umberto Eco.
 This is a tedious read in many ways, but also charming at the same time.
 Set in 1327 about Franciscans in a wealthy Italian abbey suspected of heresy.
 Brother William of Baskerville arrives to investigate and his mission is overshadowed by seven bizarre deaths.
 Brother William turns detective.
 Never would have picked this novel on my own, but was recommended by members of an online fiction book club.
 Have enjoyed entering a world so unlike my own or any of our own genre stories.